Synonym: St Vitus' dance

 - Blood count may be normal and ESR and CRP returned to normal.

-- ASO titre and other serological tests described with rheumatic fever may still be helpful.
+- Antistreptolysin O titre and other serological tests described with RF may still be helpful.

 - Antineuronal antibodies have been described but they do not form part of routine diagnosis.
-The antibody titre falls as the disease improves and rise again in relapse.
+The antibody titre falls as the disease improves and rises again in relapse.

 - MRI studies are often normal but MRI spectroscopy may reveal autoimmune damage to the basal nuclei.